 The leadership team have a good understanding of their responsibilities for meeting both the safeguarding and welfare requirements and the learning and development requirements of the Early Years Foundation Stage.
 The manager successfully monitors the planning and delivery of the educational programmes by meeting with staff in each room and by conducting practice observations.
 However, on occasion, sufficient challenge is not provided for younger children to ensure that their learning is maximised.

 Appraisal sessions are undertaken with staff to help improve practice and to increase confidence.
 Staff are motivated and keen to develop the provision.
-They are encouraged by management to attend training to develop their knowledge and understanding and inspection of training files confirms this commitment by staff.
+They are encouraged by the management team to attend training to develop their knowledge and understanding and inspection of training files confirms this commitment by staff.
 Good attention is paid to self-evaluation and promoting continuous development.
-Parents and staff are involved in this process to ensure that their views are considered when planning future improvements, such as the decoration of rooms.
-The manager also reflects on the settings practice to identify priorities for improvement and has clear action plans in place to support this.
+Parents and staff are involved in this process to ensure that their views are considered when planning future improvements.
+The manager also reflects on the setting's practice to identify priorities for improvement and has clear action plans in place to support this.
 She works closely with the local authority and engages well in their quality improvement programme.
 This shows the nursery has a good capacity to sustain improvement.

-Children are well protected through clear safeguarding procedures.
-All staff complete child protection training and have good understanding of their responsibilities in this area.
+Children are very well protected through clear and effective safeguarding procedures.
+All staff recently completed child protection training and have a very good understanding of their responsibilities in this area.
+Rigorous and robust recruitment, employment and induction procedures are in place and implemented well to protect children.
 The premises are secure and children are well supervised.
-Attendance records for staff and children indicate that staffing ratios are met in line with legal requirements.
+Attendance records for staff and children indicate that staffing ratios are met, in line with legal requirements.
 Risk assessments and daily checks of the premises and resources effectively reduce the chance of accidental injury.
-Company recruitment, employment and induction procedures are in place and implemented well to protect children.

 The nursery works well in partnership with parents to promote children's welfare and learning.
 Parents speak highly of the staff and express their satisfaction with the service provided.
-They comment positively about the nursery, particularly about the progress their children make, and the friendliness of the staff.
-Newsletters, daily diary sheets, and verbal exchanges make sure parents are kept up to date with their child's care and learning.
+They comment positively about the nursery, particularly about the progress their children make and the friendliness of the staff.
+Newsletters, daily diary sheets and verbal exchanges make sure parents are kept up-to-date with their child's care and learning.
 Policies and procedures are readily available.
-The nursery endeavours to build partnerships with other providers of the Early Years Foundation Stage where children receive care and education in more than one setting.
+The nursery endeavours to build partnerships with other providers of the Early Years Foundation Stage where children receive care and education.
 They fully recognise where they have been successful in this and where this needs to be improved and are taking steps to further develop these links.